MayKoder/Physics-2_Jake_Inferno_Pinball/README.md

 - Jake fighting animations at right
 - Loop on top side
 - Bonus for complete all the red circles of the top level

+## Sprites and backgrounds
+The whole graphic section has been taken out by hand.

 ## License